openremote/openremote/.ci_cd/README.md

       },
       // Singleton or array of deployments to execute, a deployment consists of (environment and/or managerTag see variables for explanation)
       "deploy": {
-        "managerTag": "develop", // Can use #ref or exclude this to build COMMIT specific maanger docker image
+        "managerTag": "develop", // Can use #ref or exclude this to build COMMIT specific maanger docker image (i.e. don't use an image from docker hub)
         "environment": "staging"
       }
     },